 More Than Brides Alliance partners in Mali, Niger, Malawi, and India, are developing and evaluating programs to delay and prevent child marriage.

 In low and middle-income countries, one in three girls are married before age 18 and one in nine are married before age 15.
 Worldwide, fifteen million girls are married each year before the age of 18.
-While boys are also affected by child marriage, girls and women suffer disproportionately from this practice.
+While boys are also affected by child marriage, girls suffer disproportionately from this practice.
 Child marriage is a violation of human rights, impedes sustainable development, and often has lasting negative impacts on health, education, and access to income generation opportunities.

-The More Than Brides Alliance (MTBA), which includes Save the Children, Oxfam Novib, the Population Council, and Simavi, was established to provide alternatives to child marriage and mitigate its impact on already married girls by enhancing access to education, economic opportunities, and child protection services.
+The More Than Brides Alliance (MTBA), which includes Save the Children, Oxfam Novib, the Population Council, and Simavi, was established to provide alternatives to child marriage and to mitigate its impact on already married girls by enhancing access to education, economic opportunities, and child protection services.

 - Influence legal and policy frameworks to curb child marriage

-In each of the four countries, the Council conducts baseline, midline, and endline surveys with women and girls ages 12-19 (approximately 5,000 in total; sample sizes vary by country) to:
+As the MTBA’s evaluation and learning partner, the Council conducts baseline, midline, and endline surveys with women and girls ages 12-19 in each of the four countries (approximately 5,000 in total; sample sizes vary by country).
+Evaluations aim to: